JetChars/JetChars.github.io/source/docs/docker/index.rst

     - Managed by DGAB (Docker Governance Advisory Board)
     - Containers don't aim to be a replacement for VMs, they are complementary in the sense that they are better for specific use cases.

+It's an open source container application engine.
+Portable and easy to deployment.

 * Advangtages